By Chris Spencer, Chief Security Officer, GlobalReach Technology

 - Remembering a guests device while on a weeks vacation

 - Allowing a Wi-Fi user to name a device network side (in their home router or account)

 Along with these smaller solutions that can be resolved over time, network operators also had to make hasty changes.

-Arguably these can be resolved by implementing better solutions to start with, but the truth of the matter is networks have been deploying these methods for some time, mainly as a way to improve user experience.
+Arguably these can be resolved by implementing better solutions to start with, but the truth of the matter is that networks have been deploying these methods for some time, mainly as a way to improve user experience.

 - Paid weekly passes tied to a device